UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 3. Schedule your start date: Pick a connection date one day before your actual move-in to ensure the lights and air conditioning are on when you arrive.

-Your final decision between Gexa and Chariot Energy should be based on your household’s specific usage patterns and priorities.
+Infographic comparing Gexa vs Chariot utility providers based on usage patterns and priorities.

-Choosing the winner in the Gexa vs Chariot Energy debate ultimately depends on your household priorities.
-Gexa stands out as an excellent choice if you have established historical usage data and want a straightforward, REC-backed guarantee to offset your footprint at a competitive price.
-Conversely, Chariot shines for local solar advocacy and highly transparent pricing tiers that bypass the usual industry gimmicks.
-Review your budget, check the latest EFLs, and you can confidently sign a contract knowing you made an energy-saving choice for your home.
+Choosing the winner in the Gexa vs. Chariot Energy debate ultimately depends on your household priorities and energy consumption habits.
+Gexa stands out as an excellent choice if you have highly predictable historical usage data and want a straightforward, REC-backed guarantee to offset your footprint at a competitive price, or if you need an EV charging incentive.
+Conversely, Chariot shines for strong local solar advocacy and highly transparent pricing tiers that bypass the usual industry gimmicks, particularly for those with rooftop solar panels.
+Review your budget, thoroughly check the latest EFLs, and you can confidently sign a contract knowing you made an energy-saving choice for your home.

-Frequently Asked Questions About Gexa Energy vs. Chariot Energy
+Frequently Asked Questions About Gexa Energy and Chariot Energy

 Does Chariot Energy require solar panels on my roof?